National Parks

 The Junior Ranger Program is the go-to program for families to learn more about Zion National Park.
 It’s free and takes about two hours to complete.
 My kids love the patches that the Rangers present them after completing their booklets.

 For kids who yearn for more, Zion National Park offers a seasonal resource for families.
-Zion Nature Center offers families a chance to play games, look at exhibits and read books.
-Also families can find ranger-led activities and tours.
+Zion Nature Center offers families a chance to play games, look at exhibits, and read books.
+Families can also find ranger-led activities and tours.

 Located north of the South Campground, minutes from the Zion Canyon Visitor Center.
 Open Memorial Day to Labor Day.